 - The MMU recommends that the two signal regulation market design be replaced with a one signal regulation market design.
 (Priority: Medium.
-First reported Q1 2023.
+First reported 2023.
 Status: Not adopted.) - The MMU recommends that the ability to make dual offers (to make offers as both a RegA and a RegD resource in the same market hour) be removed from the regulation market.
 (Priority: High.
 First reported 2019.
 Status: Not adopted.) - The MMU recommends that the regulation market be modified to incorporate a consistent application of the marginal benefit factor (MBF) throughout the optimization, assignment and settlement process.
 The MBF should be defined as the Marginal Rate of Technical Substitution (MRTS) between RegA and RegD.
 (Priority: High.
 First reported 2012.
 Status: Not adopted.
-FERC rejected.34) - The MMU recommends that the current calculation of the performance score (based on precision, delay and correlation metrics) be replaced with

-- the current calculation of the precision score.
+FERC rejected.35) - The MMU recommends that the current calculation of the performance score (based on precision, delay and correlation metrics) be replaced with the current calculation of the precision score.
 (Priority: Medium.
 First reported 2023.
 Status: Not adopted.). - The MMU recommends that the regulation market commitment period be reduced from a 60-minute commitment to a 30-minute commitment.
 (Priority: Medium.
 First reported 2023.
 Status: Not adopted.). - The MMU recommends that the lost opportunity cost in the ancillary services markets be calculated using the schedule on which the unit was scheduled to run in the energy market.
 (Priority: High.
 First reported 2010.
-Status: Not adopted.35 FERC rejected.36) - The MMU recommends that the lost opportunity cost calculation used in the regulation market be based on the resource's dispatched energy offer schedule, not the lower of its price or cost offer schedule.
+Status: Not adopted.36 FERC rejected.37) - The MMU recommends that the lost opportunity cost calculation used in the regulation market be based on the resource's dispatched energy offer schedule, not the lower of its price or cost offer schedule.
 (Priority: Medium.
 First reported 2010.
 Status: Not adopted.
-FERC rejected.
-37) - The MMU recommends that the \$12.00 margin adder be eliminated from the definition of the cost based regulation offer because it is a markup and not a cost.
-(Priority: Medium.
-First reported 2021.
-Status: Not adopted.) - The MMU recommends that the ramp rate limited desired MW output be used in the regulation uplift calculation, to reflect the physical limits of the unit's ability to ramp and to eliminate overpayment for opportunity costs when the payment uses an unachievable MW.
-(Priority: Medium.
-First reported Q1, 2022.
-Status: Not adopted.) - The MMU recommends enhanced documentation of the implementation of the regulation market design.
-(Priority: Medium.
-First reported 2010.
-Status: Not adopted.
-FERC rejected.38) - The MMU recommends that PJM be required to save data elements necessary for verifying the performance of the regulation market.
-(Priority: Medium.
-First reported 2010.
-Status: Not adopted.)
+FERC rejected.38)